Services

 Measuring and quoting.

-First the damaged asphalt is measured to determine how many heats are needed to fix the troubled area.
+First the damaged asphalt, often a pothole, but now always, is measured to determine how many heats are needed to fix the troubled area.
 We have different sized heaters for different projects.
 Our most popular heater is six feet by eight feet.
-Because we leave an undisturbed six inches around the perimeter, the heater can do a five feet by seven feet repair.
+Because we leave an undisturbed six inches around the perimeter, the heater can do a five foot by seven foot infrared asphalt repair.
 Of course we can do multiple heats if the damage is larger than five by seven.

 Cleaning and positioning.